Degree Level:

 Degree:

-Here's what makes the Mount's Journalism major unique:
+Here's what makes the Mount's Journalism minor unique:

 • Student with headphones on in radio studio.Report on your passion: Apply your reporting skills to whatever fascinates you.
 From sports to fashion to music to government and everything in between, your courses will allow you to focus on subjects that appeal to you and teach you how to talk about them.

-• Flexibility: With more electives than required courses in the major, you get to pick the path that interests you the most, not just a predefined set of courses.
+• Flexibility: With a variety of electives, you get to pick the path that interests you the most, not just a predefined set of courses.
 Want to focus more on digital communication?
 Great, we've got the classes for you!
 Looking to pick up specific skills in writing or design?
 Go for it!
 The choice is yours.

 • Make it your own: Journalism is a diverse field, which is why we offer our students diverse ways to apply it!
-Many of our Journalism majors will choose to double major in a related field like Advertising and Public Relations or English or pick up a concentration in Creative Writing or Writing to further develop their skills and be more marketable to future employers.
+Many of our Journalism students will choose to take courses in a related field like Digital Media Production or English or pick up a concentration in Creative Writing or Writing to further develop their skills and be more marketable to future employers.

 “In the Journalism program, you will not only learn how to be a great journalist, but your writing skills will improve beyond what you think possible.
 The way to become a great Journalism student is to always believe in what you’re writing and the story you want to tell.”